Poarthan/quizletMatchAI/README.md

 # Quizlet Matching AI
-Have ever been studying and got bored, so played the quizlet match and thought you had a good time of 7 seconds and saw that first place had a whopping 5 seconds and gotten infuriatingly angry to the point where a deep burning rage in your heart told you that the this world should end.
+Have ever been studying and got bored, so played the quizlet match and thought you had a good time of 7 seconds and saw that first place had a whopping 5 seconds as you had studied the content pretty well and gotten infuriatingly angry to the point where a deep burning rage in your heart told you that the this world should end.
 Me neither, but if you would like to show those suckers who have a much faster reaction speed than you do the way its done, you can adapt this and crush those noobs.

 This program uses machine learning text recognition to read text then compare with text similarity to the quilet list to check for matches.
 Then it matches everything together.